contactvpatel/util-application-logging/README.md

 # Util Application Logging

 ## Purpose
-* Helper Utiltiy for Standardized Application Logging through Serilog
+* Helper Utility for Standardized Application Logging through Serilog

 ## Usage

 * Install NuGet Package in an application
-* Set LogLevel and Log Output Type (Console, FileLog, ElsaticLog) in appsettings.json as shown below
+* Set LogLevel and Log Output Type (Console, FileLog, ElasticLog) in appsettings.json as shown below
   * ConsoleLog -> Enabled (set log output as console).
 For Cloud Applications, it should be true, so all logs can be scrapped/read through prometheus and push to Grafana
    * FileLog -> Enabled (set log output as file).
 For IIS hosted applications, it should be true, so all logs can be created at logs\File folder (performance-demo-api-development-20220629, usage-demo-api-development-20220629)
    * ElasticLog -> Enabled (set log output to Elastic).
 This can be used to directly output logs to Elastic by providing valid Url.